internetofcoins/hybridd/README.md

 cd hybridd
 ./hybridd
 ```
+3. Open http://localhost:8080 to access the GUI wallet.
+(Make sure you are running the right daemons for coin support.
+Example: electrum for Bitcoin.)

-3. Open http://localhost:1111 to access the REST API.
-We currently use only GET functions for ease of use.
+4. Open http://localhost:1111 to access the REST API.
+(We currently use only GET functions for ease of use.)

-4. You can also access all REST functions from the command-line in another terminal, once <i>hybridd</i> is running.
+5. You can also access all REST functions from the command-line in another terminal, once <i>hybridd</i> is running.

 ### Command examples:
 ```